 The rationale for this initiative is to develop the Queensland Academies Young Scholars Program as a teaching and learning strategy for gifted/highly capable year five to nine students within mainstream schools.
 In doing so this will create a sustained network to align with collaborative development and delivery of an innovative and unique 5 year curriculum that responds to the needs of Education Queensland’s Framework for Gifted Education.

-Students interested in joining the program can be nominated by their school after meeting at least one of the following criteria:
+Students interested in joining the program can be nominated by their school, parent or caregiver after meeting at least one of the following criteria:

 - A 90th percentile on any individual or group IQ test